 Student Loan Justice Receives No Corporate, Institutional, Government or Foundation Support.

 This ensures that the group will not be corrupted or co-opted as normally happens with established groups in and around Washington DC.
 This group accepts only donations from fellow citizens for it’s support.

 We have been profiled on 60 Minutes, the New York Times, Rolling Stone Magazine, VICE News, The Chronicle of Higher Education, CNN, Fox News and many other media outlets.
 SLJ is credited as being the inspiration for multiple pieces of legislation that would solve this problem.
-With 50 chapters across the country, you can help make change.
+With 50 state chapters across the country, you can help us fight.
 If you feel the weight of this problem on your shoulders, you must help us.
 We need each other to finally solve this problem!